-Before you can access JConsole, you must configure and enable the JMX Connection Handler for the directory server using the dsconfig tool.
+Before you can access JConsole, you must configure and enable the JMX Connection Handler for the Directory Proxy Server using the dsconfig tool.
 See Configuring the JMX Connection Handler and Alert Handler.

 To invoke the JConsole executable, type jconsole on the command line.
-If JDK_HOME is not set in your path, you can access JConsole in the bin directory of the JDK_HOME path.
+If JDK\HOME is not set in your path, you can access JConsole in the bin directory of the JDK\HOME path.